IMMIGRATION TO SAYULITA

 BUSINESS IN SAYULITA

 Are you thinking of starting a business in Sayulita?
 A good attorney helps client’s business needs by listening to their ideas and framing them in the local context.
 You are operating in a new land and need to be compliant with local ways of doing business.
 Benefit from her knowledgeable team and their years of experience.
-We do tax registrations and filings, business licenses, contracts and more.
+They do tax registrations and filings, business licenses, contracts and more.

 Sayuliuta business questions/answers:

 What do I need to have a business in Sayulita?
 Sayulita is ripe with opportunity, however, running a business in Sayulita has its challenges- finding reliable, competent workers that you can communicate with, electrical outages, mold, parking, trash- the list goes on.
 Successful business owners roll with the punches and are constantly re-addressing the needs of their business plan to fit the changing seasons.

 Every individual who is working with a business must have authorization from INM (immigration authorities) and a tax identification (RFC) which reflects the type of activity you are conducting.
-Beyond this point, we can look at what other specific needs your business will have.
+Beyond this point, they can look at what other specific needs your business will have.
 If you have employees other considerations must be handled appropriately.

 How much will I pay in taxes?
 The amount of taxes paid in Mexico depends on the type of activity you are conducting and your clientele.
 There are a multitude of ways that you can register with the Hacienda (aka SAT, the tax authorities).
 Once they understand your situation and goals, they will make recommendations that will allow you to pay what is legally required.
 As a foreigner, taxes in your home country may be applicable as well.